chburrus/skitouring/README.md

 # skitouring
-Project designed to identify trends in ski touring This is the first update to Readme.md
+Project designed to identify trends in ski touring.
+This is the first update to Readme.md.
 It has not been merged yet